 — I’m sharing a real life anecdote to why allowing your child to eat sugar intuitively may surprise you over on my Instagram homepage under Sugar + Kids in my highlighted videos.

 — If you are nervous about the “addictive” qualities sugar may have on your children, I’d really like you to read this peer reviewed article.
 It tells us that the addiction we hear about actually comes from the deprivation of a food group that is readily available in our culture (think feast or famine, as sugar inevitably works its way into your child’s life).

-— If you’re confused about how to integrate Intuitive Eating into your family culture, please check back for my 10 Principles for Raising Food & Body Confident children.
+— If you’re confused about how to integrate Intuitive Eating into your family culture, please check out my 10 Principles for Raising Food & Body Confident Children.
 In the meantime, I encourage you to explore my resource page.